ls-renaud-tilte/sprint-pitch/PITCHME.md

 ---

+### Pros

+- Small sub-tasks = small code reviews = move quickly
+- Early analysis = less risk to get big changes required in code review
+- Final code review is just an overview of the code since sub-tasks PRs have been reviewed

+---

 ### Cons

 - Takes a lot of time during sprint planning
 - Requires a good knowledge of the code base to be able to know in advance what's involved
 - Requires all sub-tasks to be created before the sprint starts to get a proper burndown
 - Branch manipulation can be tricky
+- Final code review may still be bottle necks
+- Works well with features, not that well for bugs (depends on incertainty)